 Naturalize Your Spring-Blooming Bulbs

 The bulbs you plant in the fall will usually grow for several years.
-All you need to do to get your bulbs ready to bloom the next year is spread some kind of mulch or compost with fertilizer on top of the soil at the end of the season.
+All you need to do to get your fall bulbs ready to bloom the next year is spread some kind of mulch or compost with fertilizer on top of the soil at the end of the season.
 You can cut flower heads off when the plant is done blooming, but don't cut the foliage off until it has turned yellow or brown, since the plants use the green stems and leaves to soak up nutrients from the sun.

 Which Bulbs to Plant in the Fall

 These delightful flowers look like the firework that explodes in a giant ball (appropriate since the "Purple Sensation" allium is also called the fireworks allium).
 Allium are one of the easiest plants to grow, plus the blooms hang around for several weeks.
 They're even deer resistant.
 These flowers like full sun and don't need much maintenance.
 They grow best in USDA hardiness zones 5-8, and generally bloom in May and June.
+These are one of the best bulbs for fall time.

 Daffodils, also called narcissus, are spring.
 You know that winter is on it's way out when you see the first bright yellow and white blooms start to show.
 These spring flowers will grow pretty much anywhere (hardiness zones 4-11), and you can find different varieties online or at your local nursery.
 Plant the daffodil bulbs in the fall where the plant will get full sun exposure and wait for them to bloom in early to mid-spring.